CoenKonings/BCF2000plus/README.md

 You will need to copy the entire BCF2000plus folder to the Ableton Live remote scripts directory...

+### User Library folder
+Create a "MIDI Remote Scripts" folder in your User Library folder.
+This is the preffered method.

+### Windows
-Windows: \ProgramData\Ableton\Live x.x\Resources\MIDI Remote Scripts\
+\ProgramData\Ableton\Live x.x\Resources\MIDI Remote Scripts\
 This folder is hidden by default.

+### Mac
-Mac: The Remote Script folder is inside the Ableton Live application bundle.
+The Remote Script folder is inside the Ableton Live application bundle.
 Locate the Live application in Finder, right click on it and select "Show Package Content".
-Then navigate to: /Contents/App-Resources/MIDI Remote Scripts/
+Then navigate to: /Contents/App-Resources/MIDI Remote Scripts/.

 After you restart Live, you should see the BCF2000plus in Preferences/Link Midi/Control Surfaces.